 Food and Drink: Succinct but Purposeful

-Rather than offering an overwhelming number of options, Plate & Palate focuses on doing a few things really well.
+Rather than offering an overwhelming number of options, Rosetta focuses on doing a few things really well.
 The cuisine?
 Hard to pin down.
 It dances between Mexican and New American with a few Italian flourishes thrown in for good measure because every traveler loves carbs.
 Team Tastic came here for dinner and I had a great taste of the following:

 1. Pan de centeno y mantequilla con hormigas chicatanas ($240 MXN)